itsxwang/software-development/Computer-Science-Core/OS/Linux/sedCommand.md

 - How to add new line before a given string, so it will add text before Paul?
     - `sed '/Paul/ i new_text' file_name` : it basically like opposite of `a`.
 Add new_text above all line contain pattern `Paul`.

-- How to edit existing line instead of adding new line?
+- How to edit existing line instead of ad ding new line?
     - `sed '5 c new_text' file_name`: and existing line will be replaced.

 - How to read content from a file and use in our command?